tjmckinley/SimBIID/cran-comments.md

 This is a re-submission.
 Many thanks for your feedback.
 In this version I have:

+* Added DOIs to the references in the documentation as suggested.

+I have re-run a local check and the Travis checks below, but have not re-run on R-Hub due to the amends being on purely on the documentation.

+## Resubmission

+This is a re-submission.
+Many thanks for your feedback.
+In this version I have:

 * Added references in the documentation as suggested, and amended the start of the description field.